hieungo0503/hieungo0503/README.md

 - I'm a 22 years old developer.
 - I have a passion for embedded systems, Flutter development, and IoT.
-- Currently researching IoT platforms and related technologies.
+- Currently researching & developing IoT device.
 - Mastering the Copy & Paste technique.

 ## 📈 **Github Stats:**